 - A space to work on aligning aspects of your life more closely with what you value, thus grounding you for the important work at hand.

 - A place to bring an aspect of your life to the group you want to change or focus on to help bring you closer to your values.

-- Students attend a day long training where they learn skills in reflective listening, asking open-ended questions and facilitation.
+- Students will attend a 1.5 hour-long training where they learn skills in reflective listening, asking open-ended questions and facilitation.